hi2e3g/Software_Configuration/kafka_readme.md

 This message will appear in the consumer’s output:

 Hello, World
-Hello World from Sammy at DigitalOcean!
+Hello World from pw at DigitalOcean!